-Mod Cup Coffee: While MC is on wheels (follow them @modcupcoffee on twitter for locations), I think we all died over Travas’ British accent and his explanation of the importance of fresh coffee beans (imported from the source and brewed within 18 days) at the farmer’s market this summer.
+Mod Cup Coffee: While MC has a brick-and-mortar location on Palisade Ave., still has its wheels (follow them @modcupcoffee on twitter for locations), I think we all died over Travas’ British accent and his explanation of the importance of fresh coffee beans (imported from the source and brewed within 18 days) at the farmer’s market.
 Truly unique and very, very good.

-Choc-O-Pain: The latte, pastries made on site and the quiche are winners according to my friend.
+Choc-O-Pain: The latte, pastries made on site and the quiche are winners according to the several who voted this French bakery and Cafe with various locations in Hudson County.
 The cozy atmosphere and nice art only add to the appeal.
-This comment was especially complimentary: Their chocolate pastry “soothes the soul.”
+One commenter said: Their chocolate pastry “soothes the soul.”

 Dulce de Leche: Whether a weekday or weekend, Dulce de Leche always has a good crowd.
 Beyond excellent coffee, a wide pastry selection, grab-and-go items and did we say delectable desserts??, the bakery’s lunch menu allows those who want to take advantage of wi-fi and ample seating to work through the hour sustained.